Events: Artists Invite Artists

 February 13 – March 5 1981

-[For the final exhibition in the Events series,] our staff collectively decided to ask twelve artists whom we had met through the Minority Artists Dialog series to invite two artists apiece.
-They were given total freedom in the selection of the exhibiting artists and, as usual, the only constraint on the art work was the limited size of our gallery space.
-The response of the inviting artists was thoughtful, cooperative, and amazingly rapid.
+For the final installation in the “Events: Fashion Moda, Taller Boricua, Artists Invite Artists” exhibition, New Museum curator Lynn Gumpert, and Special Projects Coordinator Ed Jones asked twelve artists who had participated in the Minority Artists’ Dialog to invite two artists apiece.
+They were given total freedom in the selection of the exhibiting artists and, as usual, the only constraint on the work was the New Museum gallery space.